Skip to main content

 Adam Parkes specializes in British, Irish, and American literature from the late nineteenth century to the twenty-first.

 Modern & the aristocracyHis most recent book, Modernism and the Aristocracy: Monsters of English Privilege (published in 2023 by Oxford University Press), examines literary responses to the aristocracy in the modern democratic age.
-Through readings of Bowen, Ford, Huxley, Lawrence, Waugh, and Wharton, among others, Monsters analyzes the attitudes and affects that writers attributed to the British aristocracy between the world wars, and explores the formal and stylistic possibilities to which this subject-matter gave rise.
-The coda considers the Patrick Melrose novels of Edward St Aubyn.
+Through readings of Elizabeth Bowen, T.S.
+Eliot, F. Scott Fitzgerald, Ford Madox Ford, Aldous Huxley, D.H.
+Lawrence, Evelyn Waugh, Rebecca West, and Edith Wharton, Monsters analyzes the attitudes and affects that writers attributed to the British aristocracy between the world wars, and explores the formal and stylistic possibilities to which this subject-matter gave rise.
+A coda considers the Patrick Melrose novels of Edward St. Aubyn.

 A Sense of ShockParkes's previous book-length scholarly monographs are A Sense of Shock: The Impact of Impressionism on Modern British and Irish Writing (Oxford, 2011) and Modernism and the Theater of Censorship (Oxford, 1996).
-A recent article, "Erskine Childers and the Sense of Insecurity: Impressionism and Intelligence in The Riddle of the Sands," appeared in the Summer 2023 issue of Cusp: Late-Nineteenth- and Early-Twentieth-Century Cultures.
-A new essay on insecurity in the spy fiction of Len Deighton is in the works.
+Recent articles include two on Ishiguro, one on Never Let Me Go (Modern Fiction Studies, 2021), the second on Klara and the Sun (Foreign Literature Studies, China, 2022).
+Another recent article, "Erskine Childers and the Sense of Insecurity: Impressionism and Intelligence in The Riddle of the Sands," appears in Cusp: Late-Nineteenth- and Early-Twentieth-Century Cultures (2023).
+The intertwined themes of security and insecurity run through two other current projects: an essay on the spy novelist Len Deighton and a special issue on "(in)security" that Parkes is guest-editing for the South Atlantic Review.
+He is also working on particularity in Joyce and punctuation in Lawrence.

-Parkes regularly teaches graduate and undergraduate courses in the 20th-Century British and Irish novel, 21st-Century British fiction, and James Joyce.
-He has taught several freshman seminars on Kazuo Ishiguro and, in Fall 2023, a graduate seminar on D.H.
-Lawrence.
-A recent addition to his undergraduate offerings is a course in spy fiction, which will run again in the spring and summer of 2024.
+Parkes regularly teaches graduate and undergraduate courses in the 20th-Century British and Irish novel, Spy Fiction, 21st-Century British fiction, and James Joyce.
+He has taught freshman seminars on Kazuo Ishiguro, Aldous Huxley, and D.H.
+Lawrence; Lawrence was also the subject of his most recent graduate seminar.

 Education: